 A: First, let’s review a bit of background information regarding these medications.
 Broadly, they go by a few different names, including GLP-1 agonists, GLP-1 receptor agonists and GLP-1 analogs.
 While several GLP-1 drugs are available in the U.S. market, the one that you and your clients have most likely heard of is semaglutide (Ozempic).

 The FDA approved the first GLP-1 in 2005, specifically for the treatment of type 2 diabetes.
 Diabetes is characterized by abnormally high blood glucose levels, which, if left unchecked long-term, results in devastating health consequences, including blood vessel and nerve damage, heart attack, stroke, blindness and amputations.
-GLP-1 drugs reduce blood glucose levels by decreasing appetite, slowing gastric emptying, increasing insulin production by the pancreas and decreasing glucagon production by the liver.
+GLP-1 drugs reduce blood glucose levels by decreasing appetite, slowing gastric emptying, increasing insulin production and decreasing glucagon production by the pancreas.
 This is especially true when regular physical activity and a prudent diet are incorporated into the patient's lifestyle.
 Most individuals with type 2 diabetes have overweight or obesity.
 During the clinical trials for GLP-1 drugs, the very favorable side effect of significant weight loss was noted, with an average loss of 5 to 10% of body weight.
 Thus, there has been a huge a demand for these medications in recent years, not only from the estimated 36 million U.S. adults with type 2 diabetes, but also for the millions who struggle with obesity.
 As you’ve probably heard, demand for these drugs continues to exceed supply.

 It is worth noting that the overwhelming majority of published studies that report on weight loss make no distinction between loss of lean mass versus loss of fat mass.
 In the few GLP-1 clinical trials that measured changes in lean mass, it was observed that patients lost an average of 10% of their muscle mass during an average intervention of 70 weeks.
 Obviously, you want your clients who are taking GLP-1 drugs to minimize loss of muscle mass and maximize loss of fat mass.
 A recent paper addressed these concerns.
 The authors emphasized the importance of meeting the protein RDA by including high-quality protein (i.e., complete proteins).
 Because caloric restriction is part of the treatment plan for weight loss, and because appetite is diminished in patients taking GLP-1 drugs, the authors also suggested that an oral protein supplement may be needed.
 The importance of regular resistance training (i.e., meeting current guidelines of at least two total-body workouts per week) for maintaining muscle mass was also emphasized in the paper.